Senior Accounting Manager

 Essential Qualifications:

-• Finance knowledge: Knowledge of advanced accounting principles, particularly in non-profit accounting and management.
+- Finance knowledge: Hands-on experience applying advanced accounting principles, services, and management - particularly in a nonprofit setting.
 Knowledge of Generally Accepted Accounting Principles (GAAP), general knowledge of payroll and tax regulations.

 Education and Experience:

-• Minimum of 5-7 years of work in accounting and/or financial management required
+- Minimum of 5-7 years of work in nonprofit accounting and/or financial management required.

 This position will have access to protected health information (PHI) and may only access, use or disclose the minimum information necessary to perform their designated role on behalf of San Francisco AIDS Foundation, regardless of the extent of access provided.